We don't need to know the way home

 - Wheel of Decisions: "Bust a deal, face the wheel."
 One that is filled with all sorts of punishments — and one chance at complete acquittal.

-- Why Don't You Just Shoot Him?: Max asks Auntie Entity why she doesn't just have one of her guards kill Masterblaster.
-But having reestablished the Rule of Law, Auntie can't afford to break it herself, otherwise it just becomes Screw the Rules, I Make Them!.
-In addition, she states that Masterblaster is "family".
+- Why Don't You Just Shoot Him?: Max asks Auntie Entity why she doesn't just have one of her guards kill the man he's being hired to kill.
+She says that Masterblaster is "almost family" while the Collector talks of "subtleties"—likely the fact that now Auntie has reestablished the Rule of Law in Bartertown, she can't afford to break it herself otherwise it just becomes Screw the Rules, I Make Them!.

 - Wire Fu: The combatants in Thunderdome are attached to elastic ropes.
 At one point Max gains a temporary advantage by cutting Blaster's ropes with his Blade on a Stick.